kajarenc/university-schedule-bot/README.md

-# Telegram taxi bot
+#  Yerevan State University schedule bot
+#  @university_schedule_bot
-Simple telegram bot for order taxi.
+Simple telegram bot for to be informed  about daily timetable.